 - Associate, Robinson & McElwee, 2018

 - Summer Associate, Robinson & McElwee, 2016, 2017

 - Litigation Assistant, Stanley, Frank & Rose, 2015

-Professionally, Mr. Stanley is involved with the Defense Trial Counsel of West Virginia, the J. Reuben Clark Law Society, and the Federalist Society.
+Professionally, Mr. Stanley remains involved with the Federalist Society and is a member of the Defense Trial Counsel of West Virginia and the J. Reuben Clark Law Society.

 - A Legal Frankenstein’s Monster: The Complete Bar Order in Securities Fraud Class Action Litigation, Wash. & Lee L. Rev. (2018)

 - Laurence Jurdem, Paving the Way for Reagan: The Influence of Conservative Media on US Foreign Policy (University of Kentucky Press, 2018), as a research contributor